Condensed matter lessons about the origin of time: Introduction

-Indeed, an increasingly popular approach to quantum gravity rests on the idea that gravity (and maybe electromagnetism and the other gauge fields) might be an `emergent phenomenon', in the sense of representing a macroscopic collective behaviour resulting from a very different microscopic physics.
-A prominent example of this emergent approach to gravity is precisely the condensed-matter scheme for quantum gravity, which considers the possibility that gravity emerges as an effective low-energy phenomenon from the quantum vacuum, in a way similar to the emergence of collective excitations in condensed-matter systems.
-A basic observation to this effect is the following.
-The fundamental `quantum gravity' theory is generally assumed to have the Planck level as its characteristic scale.
-Expressed as a temperature, this Planck level lies at approximately $10^{32}$ K. On the other hand, most of the observable universe has temperatures that barely exceed the cosmic background radiation temperature of a few Kelvins.
-Even the interior of a star such as the sun is more than 20 orders of magnitude colder than the Planck temperature.
-So the degrees of freedom of the quantum vacuum of our universe, whatever their fundamental structure, are probably effectively frozen out in most of our universe, just like in a laboratory condensed-matter system.
-The physics that we observe might then well be due to collective excitations that result from the---comparatively tiny---thermal (or other) perturbations of this vacuum.
-From this point of view, the term `high-energy physics' to describe, say, the energy level at which the Higgs boson is hoped to be detected at the LHC, is slightly ironic.
+An increasingly popular approach to quantum gravity rests on ideas related to low-temperature condensed-matter physics.
+The basic idea is that gravity (and maybe electromagnetism and the other gauge fields) might be an ``emergent phenomenon'', in the sense of representing a collective macroscopic behaviour resulting from a very different microscopic physics, leading to an effective low-energy description somehow similar to the emergence of collective excitations in condensed matter systems.
+A basic observation in this respect is the following.
+The fundamental ``quantum gravity'' theory is generally assumed to have the Planck level as its characteristic scale.
+Expressed as a temperature: $T_{\rm Pl}\sim 10^{32}$ K. On the other hand, most of the observable universe has temperatures of the order of the cosmic background radiation: $T_{\rm CMB}\sim 2.7K$.
+Even the interior of a star such as the sun is more than 20 orders of magnitude colder than the Planck temperature, while the LHC operated at roughly 16 orders of magnitude below the Planck scale to detect the Higgs boson.
+So the degrees of freedom of the quantum vacuum of our universe are effectively frozen out, just like in low-temperature condensed matter systems in a laboratory.
+The physics that we observe might then well be due to the collective excitations that result from the---comparatively tiny---thermal (or other) perturbations of this vacuum.